mkv25-games/LD30/design/tasklist.md

 + Add number of worlds to player stats bar
 + Add a screen to review all player stats
 + Add conflict marker to planets with multipler owners

++ Turn action log - documenting each player action and event in the game
++ Turn replay feature - show each action that occurred on the last turn
++ Game replay feature - show each turn that occured in a game, navigate backwards and forwards

 Free Version Release Work
 -------------------------